 The risk of malaria is low, however we recommend that you consult your GP or travel health clinic for further advice.
 We advise you to take precautions to avoid mosquito bites (particularly if you’re travelling during the monsoon season and if you’re visiting any national parks) by wearing long sleeves and long trousers especially after sunset, using insect repellents on exposed skin and sleeping under a mosquito net.

 There is no risk of yellow fever in India, however, there is a certificate requirement.
 Under International Health Regulations a yellow fever vaccination certificate is required for travellers arriving from countries with risk of yellow fever transmission and for travellers who have transited for more than 12 hours through an airport of a country with risk of yellow fever transmission.
 Click here for further information about yellow fever vaccination certificates and recommended vaccinations for India.

 From Rudyard Kipling’s ‘The Jungle Book’ to Arundhati Roy’s debut novel ‘The God of Small Things’, there are some fascinating books about India, all guaranteed to build your excitement for an upcoming trip - if you have one booked - or inspire you to start planning your next adventure.

-If you’d like to plan a holiday to India, please call our Asia Fair Travel Specialists on 0203 143 4293 or send an online enquiry to start your journey.
+If you'd like to plan a holiday to India, call our Luxury Travel Specialists for a chat about your dream trip or fill out our no-obligation enquiry form.